salilbhise/TriviaGame/README.md

 ## How it Works

-Select multiple choice or T/F options to test your knowledge of of Adult Swim's banger, Rick and Morty.
+Select multiple choice or T/F options to test your knowledge of of Adult Swim's hit show, Rick and Morty.

 ## Rules